Making Music (Bill Withers album)

-Making Music is the fourth studio album by American soul singer-songwriter and producer Bill Withers, released in 1975.
+Making Music is the fourth studio album by American soul singer-songwriter and producer Bill Withers.
+The album was released in November 8, 1975.
 It was also released in the UK as Making Friends.

 Reception

 Making Music was released in 1975 and is Withers' first album on Columbia Records due to Sussex Records folding in July 1975.
 The album charted at number seven on the R&B album charts.
 The album was released in the UK by CBS under the title of 'Making Friends' also in 1975.